 Is this all worth it?

-Some may argue to just give it up and focus on other ways to create a passive income, that’s all fine and well but I tailored my private blog network pretty much to physical product niches, plus the fact that I spend tens of thousands of dollars on my sites, a huge part of that is link building content so I don’t feel too happy with throwing that away and as I’ve shown you, eBay, Target, Walmart, Adsense are no viable alternatives.
+Some may argue to just give it up and focus on other ways to create a passive income, that’s all fine and well but I tailored my private blog network pretty much to physical product niches, plus the fact that I spend tens of thousands of dollars on my sites, a huge part of that is link building content so I don’t feel too happy with throwing that away and as I’ve shown you, eBay, Target, Walmart, Adsense (including any alternative to Adsense) are no viable alternatives.

 Besides that, I’m really no fan of digital products (Clickbank, JVZoo, etc.), call it a personal thing.

-Obviously I could start to focus on health products, lead generation or perhaps even software reviews or web services.
+Obviously I could start to focus on health products, lead generation, or perhaps even software reviews or web services.
 There are plenty of possibilities of course and I will pursue some of those ideas on the side.

 But I will also continue with Amazon as it’s a very well converting platform AND it’s not a bad idea to have an anonymous tax free offshore company in your portfolio.

-I really don’t think it’s a coincidence that I get an account review short after I got contacted by a dedicated account manager.
+I really don’t think it’s a coincidence that I get an account review shortly after I got contacted by a dedicated account manager.
 Oh and I just reached total earnings of $50k+, such a nice round amount.
 At least it covers my expenses!